IanHawke/numerical-methods-course/chapters/chapter3.md

 - the function uses a `numpy` function to compute the sum;
 - the function returns the quadrature.

-Make sure the function defined is called `quadrature` and that it takes as arguments the integrand `f`, the start `a` and end `b` of the domain, and the number of strips `N`.
+Make sure the function defined is called `quadrature` and that it takes as arguments the integrand `f`, the start `a` and end `b` of the domain, and the number of strips `nstrips`.

 <codeblock id="03_05">